 At Kosak Chiropractic and Acupuncture, we provide non-surgical treatment for disc herniation—also known as a herniated disc, slipped disc and ruptured disc—using a range of therapies and techniques to alleviate your pain and get you back to a full and active life.

-Read about herniated disc (disc herniation of the spine) symptoms and our chiropractic & acupuncture treatment options at our Omaha clinic.
+Read about herniated disc (disc herniation of the spine) symptoms and our chiropractic & acupuncture treatment options at our West Omaha clinic.

 Discs made of tough, gelatinous tissue separate spinal vertebrae to prevent bones from grinding against each other.
 In addition to stabilizing the spine, these discs also facilitate spinal flexibility and absorb shock when you lift heavy items, run or jump.

 Without healthy intervertebral discs supporting your spine, you could not bend, twist or otherwise use your spine without experiencing extreme pain and stiffness.